finlaymcnally/CodexFarm/docs/how-codex-farm-works-for-AI.md

 - if return code !=0 and no payload file: failure
 - if payload file missing/empty even with return code 0: failure
 - otherwise success (including non-zero exit with non-empty payload)

+Telemetry side effect:

+- each call appends one CSV row (`codex_exec_activity.csv`) with:
+  - prompt text + hash
+  - token usage from `turn.completed.usage` when present
+  - process timing, exit status, payload size
+  - caller context (`source`, pipeline/run/task/worker/input when provided by caller)
+- `stats-dashboard` is the canonical static renderer for this CSV surface.

 Success write: